bajajaman98/ev3dev-curriculum/projects/nordqunn/readme.md

  ## Implementation
  * Tkinter empty rectangle board...or nice colors & shit?
- * Tkinter window: Canvas widget, Enter widget (class), Text widget
+ * Tkinter window: Canvas widget (used in class, for the little circle shits), Enter widget (class), Text widget
  * user input into tkinter the letter
  * self drive using the arrow keys on the letter to sticky notes on the floor or on the wall
  * use the pixy camera (wall) or the color sensor to 'touch' the panel